PCI DSS (Payment Security)

 These standards are binding for all outlets where credit cards are accepted – including your online shop.
 The companies involved in this process (the payment service provider and the merchant with a payment gateway) must ensure that their systems conform to high security standards, and must be certified by specially licensed institutions.

-Information about the new security standard PCI DSS 3.0
+Information about the current security standard PCI DSS 3.2

 Increased security requirements with PCI DSS from July 2018